-7. Design buildings that align with the neighbourhood's traditions of pedestrian entrances facing the street and that are modest in size and detailing.
+7. Design properties that align with the neighbourhood's traditions of pedestrian entrances facing the street and that are modest in size and detailing.
 On an apartment building this could be achieved by including townhouses with individual street-facing entrances, gardens and patios at street level and/or a distinguishable articulation of the first or second storey in a unique design, setback and colour, to maintain the historic animation of a streetscape of homes.

-Figure 7: Design buildings that align with the neighbourhood's traditions of pedestrian entrances facing the street and that are modest in size and detailing.
+Figure 7: Design properties that align with the neighbourhood's traditions of pedestrian entrances facing the street and that are modest in size and detailing.

-1.4 Scale, Massing and Building Articulation
+1.4 Scale, Massing and Property Articulation

-To preserve the original form, scale, massing, and finishes of contributory buildings while guiding new street-fronting buildings to be visually compatible with, subordinate to and distinguishable from contributory buildings and properties.
+To preserve the original form, scale, massing, and finishes of contributory houses while guiding new street-fronting properties to be visually compatible with, subordinate to and distinguishable from contributory houses and properties.

-- Maintain a low-rise, single-dwelling form appearance, even with multiple units, for both new and existing street-fronting buildings, including additions, with a maximum height of 2 storeys.
-Do not add parapets or solid railing walls around rooftop patios right at the building face, as this creates a false sense of height or massing which disrupts the intended streetscape character.
-Rooftop structures (such as elevator accesses) should be set back from the building face for the same reason, so as not to create a false front or height above the maximum allowed 2 storey height. - New street-fronting building proportions and heights should reflect the consistent existing context, as the majority of contributory buildings in the HCAs are horizontal in proportion and one to two storeys in height. - Allow additions, infill, and accessory buildings to reach up to 3 storeys, provided they are set back from or positioned behind the street-fronting residences. - 4.
-New houses, infill buildings, carriage houses and garages as well as new additions to contributory buildings, should meet the requirements of Standard 11 for 'additions to historic places' in that they should be "visually compatible with, subordinate to and distinguishable from" the contributory building they are added to, behind or adjacent to.
-This means they do not precisely mimic the form and finishes of the contributory building, even if they are attached to it. - 5.
-Design new construction on vacant lots or demolished buildings to reflect contemporary architectural styles rather than directly mimicking historic designs.
-This approach helps avoid confusion about what is historic and what is new, while integrating with the established neighbourhood following the Development Guidelines. - 6.
-New building designs should embrace the diversity of house styles and finishes in the HCAs, avoiding repetition and encouraging variation between properties.
+- Maintain a small-scale, single-dwelling form appearance, even with multiple units, for both new and existing street-fronting properties, including additions, with a maximum height of 2 storeys.
+Do not add parapets or solid railing walls around rooftop patios right at the property face, as this creates a false sense of height or massing which disrupts the intended streetscape character.
+Rooftop structures (such as elevator accesses) should be set back from the property face for the same reason, so as not to create a false front or height above the maximum allowed 2 storey height. - New street-fronting property proportions and heights should reflect the consistent existing context, as the majority of contributory houses in the HCAs are horizontal in proportion and one to two storeys in height. - Allow additions, infill, and accessory properties to reach up to 3 storeys, provided they are set back from or positioned behind the street-fronting residences. - 4.
+New houses, infill properties, carriage houses and garages as well as new additions to contributory houses, should meet the requirements of Standard 11 for 'additions to historic places' in that they should be "visually compatible with, subordinate to and distinguishable from" the contributory house they are added to, behind or adjacent to.
+This means they do not precisely mimic the form and finishes of the contributory house, even if they are attached to it. - 5.
+Design new construction on vacant lots or demolished properties to reflect contemporary architectural styles rather than directly mimicking historic designs.
+This approach helps avoid confusion about what is historic and what is new, while integrating with the established neighbourhood following the HCA - Conservation and Development Guidelines. - 6.
+New property designs should embrace the diversity of house styles and finishes in the HCAs, avoiding repetition and encouraging variation between properties.

-Figure 8: Maintain a low-rise, single-dwelling form appearance, even with multiple units, for both new and existing street-fronting buildings, including additions, with a maximum height of 2 storeys.
+Figure 8: Maintain a small-scale, single-dwelling form appearance, even with multiple units, for both new and existing street-fronting properties, including additions, with a maximum height of 2 storeys.

-Figure 9: Design new construction on vacant lots or demolished buildings to reflect contemporary architectural styles rather than directly mimicking historic designs.
+Figure 9: Design new construction on vacant lots or demolished properties to reflect contemporary architectural styles rather than directly mimicking historic designs.

-Figure 10: Use links, breezeways, insets, or offsets for side and rear additions to connect to the historic building, distinguishing their massing from the original house.
+Figure 10: Use links, breezeways, insets, or offsets for side and rear additions to connect to the historic property, distinguishing their massing from the original house